gamelab/kiwi.js/README.md

 ### v1.0.1

 #### Bug Fixes and Changes

 * Thanks to @zzarcon the Grunt file now has more clarity.
 * @tjwudi has pushed up numerious fixes to the Documentation!
 * Bug fix where multiple debug canvases could be generated from subsequent 'createDebugCanvas' calls.
 * The debug canvas now responds to the "scaleType" property on the 'Stage'.
 * Tilemap layers no longer return error messages about the cellIndex.
 * Groups now use correct rotation point, as does the Camera and the State.
 * Fixed a bug where the HUDIcon would not work with Textures use a Canvas.
 * Canvas renderer now behaves more like the WebGL renderer.
 * Fixed a WebGL bug where alphas between 0 and 1 made the page background color bleed through.
 * The WebGL renderer now clears every frame which solves the bug where nothing would appear.
 * Textures that are set to 'dirty' are now re-uploaded to video memory.
 This fixes other bugs, such as the Textfield not working in WebGL.
 * Visibility flag now works correctly with groups: no children are rendered.
 * Visibility flag now works correctly under WebGL renderer.
 * Upgraded Kiwi.js to use Typescript version 1.0.0.

 ##Features

 ####Powerful Rendering
-Kiwi uses a custom built WebGL rendering system for targetting modern mobile and desktop browsers as well as mobile apps through [CocoonJS](https://www.ludei.com/).
+Kiwi uses a custom built WebGL rendering system for targeting modern mobile and desktop browsers as well as mobile apps through [CocoonJS](https://www.ludei.com/).

-Not only is Kiwi lightning quick but it is also extendable, meaning that fellow contributors can easily write their own powerful rendering Plugins and Add-ons using WebGL Shaders.
+Not only is Kiwi lightning quick but it is also extendible, meaning that fellow contributors can easily write their own powerful rendering Plugins and Add-ons using WebGL Shaders.
 For instance our WebGL Particle Plugin creates stunning special FX using this system.

 Of course, you can render to canvas too, which means older browsers, and mobile browsers, don't miss out.